ted-dunstone/PyLightPlug/docs/PluginManager.rst

 Plugin Manager
 ==============

 The plugin manager keeps track of all the plugins and searching, requirements checking and retrieval functions.
-All communications with the plugin are achieved through a dictionary.
+Communications with the plugin are achieved through the application passing in a dictionary and recieving back an object in return.
+The application should know what to do with the object on return.

 .. figure:: https://docs.google.com/drawings/pub?id=12xmm97658xWAY7bjQ4b6MicKd_l3IpP5ZIKT96RF1XM&w=640&h=480